lcandy2/oSearch/opensearch/iqiyi.com/README.md

 # iqiyi.com
-This is an original OpenSearch description document(OSDD).
+This is an extension-attached OpenSearch description document(OSDD).